Tips for Herniated Disc Relief

-A lumbar herniated disc causes pain that is often described as sharp or shooting pain, burning sensation that is radiating from the lower back to the buttock to the leg.
-The pain relief process is different for everyone and you will start seeing benefits very soon.
-What we have learnt from pain clinic?
-See the tips here to learn more about it –
+A lumbar herniated disk causes pain that is often described as sharp or shooting pain, a burning sensation that radiates from the lower back to the buttock to the leg.
+The pain relief process is different for everyone, and you will start seeing benefits very soon.
+What have we learned from the pain clinic?
+See the tips here to learn more about it.

 Heat and Cold Therapy

-You can use heat and cold therapy both on your lower back to release muscle tension that is presented on lumbar herniated disc.
-The heat helps in loosening tight muscle that may cause spasms, increases blood flow and also helps the elasticity of the connectivity tissues.
-The cold compress helps to decrease the temperature of the local tissue and it produces an anti-inflammatory and analgesic effects to reduce pain.
+You can use heat and cold therapy both on your lower back to release muscle tension that is presented on a lumbar herniated disk.
+The heat helps loosen tight muscles that may cause spasms, increases blood flow, and helps the connectivity tissues’ elasticity.
+The cold compress helps decrease the temperature of the local tissue, producing an anti-inflammatory and analgesic effect to reduce pain.

 Sleep Positions

-A lumbar herniated disc pain can worsen your condition at night.
-You may be under utter comfort while sleeping in a position that releases spine pressure.
-Your options may include –
+Lumbar herniated disk pain can worsen your condition at night.
+You may be comforted while sleeping in a position that releases spine pressure.
+Your options may include the following:

 -

-Using a pillow under the knees to release pressure from lower back.
+Using a pillow under the knees to release pressure from the lower back.

 -